We’re Skydiving Elephants

 We somersault freely, we wiggle and whirl.

-We flip and we flutter while turning our tails,
+We flip and we flutterflutter to wave, flap, or toss about. while turning our tails,

 unfurling our ears like magnificent sails.